0x3bfc/Awesome-Smart-Contracts-Notes/README.md

  **Disclaimer: This is a work in progress**

-This work meant to be a curated list of common security issues in decentralized apps and smart contract vector attacks.
-It addresses most of them  by providing a working test cases, examples and references.
+This work is meant to be a curated list of common security issues in decentralized apps and smart contract vector attacks.
+It addresses most of them  by providing a working test cases, examples, references and extra readings.

 1. [Vector Attacks](docs/VectorAttacks.md)
 2. [Registry](docs/Registry.md)